-When someone is depressed, he or she cannot just “move on” or “try to feel better.”
-It’s been said that depression often equals a lack of action.
+When someone is depressed, they cannot just “move on” or “try to feel better.”
+It’s been said that depression is less about sadness and more about the inability to act.
 This condition may require treatment through the help of psychological professionals.
+Major depressive disorders is also a type of depression and your therapist can help you identify if you have this disorder and the best treatment plan moving forward.

 - Feeling guilty